RZRZR/diyiot.xyz/docs/thoughts/rethinking_decentralisation.md

 #### Security, transparency and data ownership.

-Security - I will be brief, because there is so much information on internet and IoT security failures.
+Security - I will be brief, because there is so much information out there on internet and IoT security failures.

 Imagine for a moment, if every minute detail of your daily life - when you turned the light out to go to bed, when you wake up, when you turn the heating on, what you watch on tv, etc. was owned by a company, and that data was breached.
-Simply, if we built primarily decentralised systems, not as much of our data would need to be stored on servers out of our control.
+If we built primarily decentralised systems, not as much of our data would need to be stored on servers out of our control.
 I will share two links which should be enough to freak you out:
 * [haveibeenpwned.com](https://haveibeenpwned.com/) to see if any of your accounts have been compromised in any major security breach.
 * [http://www.insecam.org/](http://www.insecam.org/) a large directory of insecure public webcams.
 These haven't been hacked, they have been left insecure by the manufacturers.